rehan-code/AdvisorLink/README.md

 ### Requirements
 - Python3, node, yarn, Flask, gunicorn
-- These requirements are automatically installed with the Makefile, or can be manually installed using:
+- These requirements can be automatically installed with the Makefile, or can be manually installed using:

             `$ sudo ./install.sh`